 The search box is an asset for you as well as your visitors.
-While it delivers relevant data about user behaviours to you, it provides ease of access to users.
+While it delivers relevant data about user's behaviour to you, it provides ease of access to users as well.

 However, these benefits are achievable only when you invest some time in proper setup of search form on your website.
 Prepare an excellent user interface of your search box and place it correctly on your website.